decamp/util/README.md

 ### BITS Utility Library
 Various utilities.
 This is primarily a personal toolkit that many other projects depend on.

 There's a lot of overlap between this library and Google Guava, including a lot of the classnames, unfortunately.
-I don't have any current plans to switch to Guava.
+E don't have any current plans to switch to Guava.

 This library contains: